Lorenzo Sáenz y Fernández Cortina: In and around Junta Nacional (1910s)

 The conflict between the Mellistas and the Jaimistas escalated during the Great War, as the former opted for the Central Powers (technically for neutrality) and the latter for the Entente.
-The position assumed by Sáenz was peculiar: together with Guillermo Izaga, Emilio Dean, Juan Perez Najera and Bartolomé Feliú he formed the faction which favored Germany, but opposed de Mella and his political sponsor, the party leader marqués de Cerralbo.
+The position assumed by Sáenz was peculiar: together with Guillermo Izaga, Emilio Dean, Juan Pérez Najera and Bartolomé Feliú he formed the faction which favored Germany, but opposed de Mella and his political sponsor, the party leader marqués de Cerralbo.
 With Don Jaime incomunicado in his house arrest in Austria, Junta Nacional was increasingly paralyzed; Sáenz "continuaría con la vía restrictiva ortodoxia jaimista".
 The long-standing feud was brought to the climax in early 1919, when during open confrontation Don Jaime, back in France, expulsed de Mella and his supporters.
 The breakup decimated the Carlist command layer and in particular its publishing network, as numerous titles joined the rebels.
 At one point it seemed that this would be also the fate of El Correo Español; however, it was largely thanks to decisive action of Sáenz, fully loyal to his king, that takeover by the Mellistas has been prevented.